Biotechnology – An Overview

 Patents are issued on a national basis, and a patent must be obtained in each country where protection of the biotechnology product is sought.
 Generally, patent systems existed only in developed countries, but biotechnology has driven the development of patent law internationally in both developed and developing countries.
 The Agreement on Trade Related Aspects of Intellectual Property Rights (“TRIPS”) mandates that all countries of the World Trade Organization (“WTO”) develop patent or other intellectual property rights protection systems.

 The spread of these systems has also caused debate about farmers’ rights.
 The farmers’ rights debate is based on the idea that biotechnology companies are given free access to traditional plant varieties used and developed by farmers for generations.
-The farmers are then required to pay for the genetic modifications made to their traditional varieties without receiving any benefit for the basic genetic information that they provided to the biotech company.
+The farmers are then required to pay for the genetic modifications made to their traditional varieties without receiving any benefit for the basic genetic information that they provide to the biotech company.

 International Issues